ric2b/Vivaldi-browser/chromium/chrome/browser/chromeos/net/network_diagnostics/README.md

 Tests whether the DNS latency is below an acceptable threshold.

 Problems:
-* `kFailedToResolveAllHosts`: Failed to resolve one or more hosts.
+* `kHostResolutionFailure`: Failed to resolve one or more hosts.
 * `kSlightlyAboveThreshold`: Average DNS latency across hosts is slightly above expected threshold.
 * `kSignificantlyAboveThreshold`: Average DNS latency across hosts is